-My next adventure: Istanbul/Izmit (Türkiye) – April 2024
+My next adventure: Cluj-Napoca/Turda/Bran (Romania) – April 2025

-Day 3 – Vilnius TV Tower and Public Transportation
+Day 3 (Vilnius) – TV Tower and Public Transportation

-The plan was also to visit the restaurant strangely named the ‘Milky Way’ which, unbeknown to me consists of a rotating dining area providing a 360 degree view of Vilnius as you eat (very cheap too!)…
+The plan was also to visit the restaurant strangely named the ‘Milky Way’ which, unbeknown to one consists of a rotating dining area providing a 360 degree view of Vilnius as you eat (very cheap too!)…

-I think we were all in agreement that the bus would be the best option to get back to the hotel afterwards.
+One decided that the bus would be the best option to get back to the hotel afterwards.
 The majority of buses in Vilnius are low floor with a conventional pull out ramp (as 95% of the bus stops don’t have ‘humps’).

 Previous Post